 - 1. Have a current American Heart Association BLS Certification. - 2.
 Have proof of a negative tuberculin skin test (TST) or a negative chest x-ray if the skin test is positive prior to clinical. - 3.
 Have an Arkansas Department of Health criminal background check form filled out (available from program director.) - 4.
-If the student has not lived in the state of Arkansas for the last five years, consecutively, a fingerprint card (available from the program director) must be completed and presented for a federal background check. - 4.
-Sign waivers and required forms as provided by program director.
+If the student has not lived in the state of Arkansas for the last five years, consecutively, a fingerprint card (available from the program director) must be completed and presented for a federal background check. - 5.
+Sign waivers and required forms as provided by program director. - 6.
+Students completing clinical in Fall and Spring Semester Health Science courses are required to provide documentation of current influenza vaccination.
+Summer Semester Health Science courses do not require the influenza vaccine.